 - The English way, from Ferrol (96 miles).

 - The Coast of death way, from Fisterra (93 miles).

 If this is your first time at El Camino de Santiago, these are just 6 helpful reflections that will help you guys on your way.

 -Probably the hardest part.

 Wait until you get to O Cebreiro if you thought that El Camino de Santiago was going to be an easy journey.
 There are two routes, so try getting on the correct one!

 You may think people are bizarre when everyone is saying “Buen camino”, but once you start El Camino you will also start copying that greeting.

 These rectangular-shaped granaries built in wood or stone are typical from the northwest areas of the Iberian Peninsula.
 Their height helped avoiding rodents.

-El Camino will also be remembered by the bed & breakfasts where you will sleep.
+Spain will also be remembered by the bed & breakfasts at El Camino where you will sleep.
 One tip, do not forget earplugs and a sleeping mask.
 People snore horribly!
 It sucks!

-You must sign twice a day this log book at any inn/restaurant you stop by if you want to receive the certificate which proves that you completed El Camino de Santiago.
+You must sign twice a day this El Camino log book at any inn/restaurant you stop by if you want to receive the certificate which proves that you completed El Camino de Santiago.